-The DTSS acquisition was accounted for as an asset acquisition as it was determined that the operations of DTSS do not meet the definition of a business.
-The Company paid total consideration of \$1.8 million which consists of (1) \$1.3 million cash deposits that will reduce the final purchase price of the land parcel, and (2) \$0.5 million cash payments to the former membership interest holders of DTSS (\$0.3 million of which was paid in cash in 2018).
-As the options expire on March 31, 2019, the total consideration has been recorded in prepaid expenses.
+The DTSS acquisition was accounted for as an asset acquisition as it was determined that the operations of DTSS did not meet the definition of a business.
+The Company paid total consideration of \$4.1 million, as of December 31, 2019, consisting of (1) \$3.1 million cash payments toward the purchase price of the land parcel, (2) \$0.5 million in interest and closing costs and, (3) \$0.5 million cash payments to the former membership interest holders of DTSS.